 Coupled biogeochemistry and hydrology in high elevation meadows

-close this knowledge gap because meadows play fundamental role in the filtering, storage and slow release of water in snowmelt dominated watersheds in the Sierra Nevada and beyond, and their stability expected to be sensitive to changes in climate.
+close this knowledge gap because meadows play a fundamental role in the filtering, storage, and slow release of water in snowmelt-dominated watersheds in the Sierra Nevada and beyond, and their stability expected to be sensitive to changes in climate.
 This research examines the interconnected role that SOM quality/quantity and hydrology play on meadow stability.

-- Effect of litterbags on rate of organic substrate decomposition in deep vs. near surface soils along a topographic gradient (Berhe, 2013)
+- Effect of litterbags on the rate of organic substrate decomposition in deep vs. near-surface soils along a topographic gradient (Berhe, 2013)